nsacyber/RIM-Tool/README.md

 ~~~
 ./gradlew buildDeb
 ~~~
-The RIM Tool package can be found under the build/distributions/ folder.
+The RIM Tool package can be found under the `/build/distributions/` folder.

 ## Installing
 Currently, only install packages for Linux are supported.
-To install this tool on a RHEL or Rocky Linux distro use the following command from the same directory:
+To install this tool on a RHEL or Rocky Linux distro, use the following command from the same directory:
 ~~~
 sudo dnf install build/distributions/rim_tool*.rpm
 ~~~